Treatment

 - Amount of time: The longer the hair loss continues, the less likely it is to grow back.

 If you are interested in wigs or hairpieces, you may wish to contact Locks of Love.
-The organization provides affordable, sometimes free hairpieces for children with alopecia.
+They provide affordable, sometimes free, hairpieces for children with alopecia.

 Visit the National Alopecia Areata Foundation for support groups and general information.